samtay/so/README.md

 #### themes
 In the same directory you'll find `colors.toml` which is self-documented.
 The default theme attempts to blend in with your default terminal theme, but you can change it as necessary.
+In particular, you may want to change the `highlight_text` if the current selection is difficult to read.
 There are some themes in the [themes](./themes) directory as well.

 #### api keys
 If you want to use your own [StackExchange API